saezlab/CNORode/README.md

 ### New features of *CNORode2017*
 Differences with respect to the original CNORode package are described below.
-All new features can be used in the *parEstimationLBode()* function for parameters estimation passing them using the *paramsSSm* argument:
+All new features can be used in the *parEstimationLBode()* function for parameters estimation passing them using the *paramsSSm* argument (can be used only when using *essm* method):

 ```R
 # sets optimisation parameters to default values